-Le Petit Dakarois was founded in 2019.
-It is a brand which offers a wonderful trip to Africa.
-The wax bomber with sober lines and sophisticated colors is the first piece of Le Petit Dakarois' wardrobe.
-The brand wants to promote slow fashion and African arts and crafts.
-At the same time, they are committed with social projects in Senegal.
+The wax bomber jacket with sober lines and sophisticated colors is the first piece of the Petit Dakarois wardrobe, and it has not gone unnoticed.
+The brand wants to promote slow fashion and African craftsmanship.

-LOOM's belief is : "less but better".
-This men’s ready-to-wear brand offers pieces made to last in time.
-No more sweaters bulking after two machines, no more deformed t-shirts after one month.
+LOOM's credo is simple: "less but better".
+This men's ready-to-wear brand offers pieces made to last.
+No more pilling sweaters after two machines, no more deformed t-shirts after a month.

-LOOM has decided to produce better, with noble and certified materials to guarantee the durability of the pieces.
-Thanks to Julia and Guillaume, and their small margin on the collections, being eco-responsible is within everyone’s reach.
+LOOM decides to produce better, with noble and certified materials in order to guarantee the durability of the parts.
+Thanks to Julia and Guillaume, and their full transparency, being eco-responsible is within everyone's reach.

 More than a simple brand, Sisterhood is an adventure of solidarity and commitment, a desire to fight against inequalities.
 Because turning a blind eye to domestic violence and disregard for minorities is not longer possible in our actual world, the brand donates 1€ per item to the association Coeur de Guerrière, as well as 1€ to the Foundation des Femmes.

 Sisterhood wants to be a human rebellion, an inclusive collection and against injonctions, the whole mixed with street codes.
 But as claiming sweetness was the only option for Elsa to consider the future, she always adds softness to her collections.

 Sharing is the way Elsa has chosen to contribute to the world of tomorrow, having in mind that tomorrow is actually now.